 Going into month four of unemployment with no hope in sight, but applying weekly for economics positions anywhere and everywhere, today I find a “recommended job” from Monster.com.
 Close to home, in fact.
 The job title suggests the position is above my rank, but not my training, as I lean in for a closer look at this position for Associate Professor of Financial Economics, my speciality.
-That’s when I nearly burst out laughing thinking is this a parody of Koch brothers invading UVM, like Calvin penetrating any orifice it can find in the recent Hollywood B-movie, Life?
+That’s when I nearly burst out laughing, thinking this must be a parody of Koch brothers invading UVM, like Calvin penetrating any orifice it can find in the recent Hollywood B-movie, Life.
 But this was not a parody.
-This hardly a joke.
+This was no joke.
 Indeed, as one veteran economist quipped when I shared the job listing with him: “I’m appalled.”

 I immediately thought of my public records request that led to UVM Foundation forking over the data on Wall Street donations to UVM (Fidelity and Schwab just for starters; more data on other Wall St firms is available) of the last few years and the marketing material used to raise money for a Gold Professorship in the Dept. of Economics (funded partly, or perhaps mostly, by Wall Street), because this was all clearly writing on the wall, and sooner or later I suspected evidence of the Street’s ideological indoctrination agenda would soon follow, beyond the rather transparent agenda to purge me from teaching in the Dept. of Economics.
-Well, what could be clearer than a “mandate” to “promote…” and “…free enterprise…limited government…capitalism”?
-With Wall Street loot pouring into UVM through many orifices, this was bound to be the outcome.
+Well, what could be clearer than a “mandate” to “promote…free enterprise…limited government…capitalism”?
+With Wall Street loot pouring into UVM through many orifices, this was bound to be the outcome sooner or later.

 Don’t get me wrong.
 There are many good people at UVM (and on Wall Street) and good research being done, but the closer you get to imperial and arrogant economics and its ideological message in favor of unfettered capitalism, the more it appears like a bastardized version of real science (Marx called it ‘vulgar economics’).
 It can take many forms, like the pop-econ hype of UVM’s Dept. of Economics on its Facebook page.
 It is hard to stomach this relentless touting of “economists to the rescue” when the public concluded years ago “What Good Are Economists, Anyway ” (Business Week cover).